api3dao/old-api3-docs/docs/ois/v1.4/reserved-parameters.md

 1. [Endpoint parameters](./ois.md#_5-5-parameters) - Airnode endpoint parameters
    are mapped to API operation parameters.
 2. [Reserved parameters](./ois.md#_5-4-reservedparameters) - Reserved parameters
-   perform a specific operation on the response before fulfilling the request.
+   perform a specific operation related to the request or on the response before fulfilling the request.
 Reserved parameter names start with `_`.
+Depending on the configuration, they may be overridden by a parameter supplied by a requester.

 ## `_type`